 Report the average monthly number of RN FTEs actually employed for the 12-month reporting period.
 Actual FTEs are FTEs on staff to fill the budgeted positions.
-Include FTEs for per diem and float pool RNs if their familiarity with the unit type is high.
-Explanatory comments may be provided in Section D if a strong trend related to opening or closing beds occurred during the year.
-See the instruction on page 1 for adding comments.
+Include FTEs for per diem and float pool RNs if you want to include their role, education level, and certification in the following rows.
+Explanatory comments may be provided in Section D if a large variance related to opening or closing beds occurred during the year.
+See the instructions on page 1 for adding comments.